-Joe Biden's Campaign Is On The Line In South Carolina
+'I Will Win': What It Would Mean For Biden To Lose South Carolina

-Asked during this week's debate in Charleston, South Carolina if he would drop out if he doesn't win the primary there, former Vice President Joe Biden was blunt.
+Asked during this week's debate in Charleston, S.C., if he would drop out if he doesn't win the primary there, former Vice President Joe Biden was blunt.

 "I will win South Carolina," Biden said.